Shiba-Classic-ETC/Shiba-Classic-Contract-Code/README.md

 # Shiba-Classic-Contract-Code
-This is the original code which was used to deploy Shiba Classic to the Ethereum Classic Chain via Hebeswap.
+This is the original code which was used to deploy Shiba Classic to the Ethereum Classic chain via Hebeswap.

 It is a fork of Shiba Inu, adapted for ETC.